ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 7.md

 - ACTION 6.3: ProgPoW subcommitte to review feedback from stakeholders to see if anything should be included in technical audit.
 - ACTION 6.4: Joseph to post the updated communications checklist to the ECH internal gitter channel.
 - ACTION 6.7: Hugo & Joseph to work together to write up a general overview of how Moloch DAO might benefit the Ethereum Community.
-- ACTION 7.1: Identify if this is the new Gitcoin grant for the Whiteblock audit
+- ACTION 7.1: Identify if the new Gitcoin grant was for the Whiteblock audit
-- ACTION 7.2: Tim Beiko: Add comment to the All Core Devs Agenda.
+- ACTION 7.2: Tim Beiko: Add comment to the All Core Devs Agenda regarding tentatively adding the ProgPoW EIP into Instanbul pending audit.
 Lane to assist with making it an agenda item.
 - ACTION 7.3: Hudson to provide feedback on Hard Fork Coordinator/s.
-- ACTION 7.4: Pooja will remain in charge of this action.
-Cat Herders to review Pooja's work and start to build this process.
+- ACTION 7.4: Pooja to manage.
+Cat Herders to review Pooja's initial master document to manage process flow and start to build this process - [here](https://github.com/poojaranjan/EthCatHerders-PM/blob/master/ECH%20Master%20Document.xlsx).
-- ACTION 7.5: Cat Herders to look the Handbook proposed by Luke Schoen and discuss over the next couple weeks.
+- ACTION 7.5: Cat Herders to look the Handbook proposed by Luke Schoen and discuss over the next couple weeks - [here](https://github.com/ethereum-cat-herders/PM/blob/7cc3a8568f7eddb3744b182f1b560984ce3a3f86/projects/eth1.x/project-admin/project-management/MANAGEMENT_PLAN.md).

 # Attendees
 - Lane Rettig